Indirect Taxes (home)

 Employment Taxes

 Wage and payroll taxes, when imposed on the payment of wages and salaries and collected by the employer, function as indirect taxes.
-However, once wages are paid to the employee after deducting these taxes, the remaining amount becomes the employee's property.
-Any subsequent tax on this possessed property is no longer an indirect tax, but a direct tax on property.
-Such a direct tax must be collected by the rule of apportionment; otherwise, it ceases to be an indirect tax and becomes a direct tax on property.
+However, once wages are paid to the employee after deducting these taxes, the remaining amount becomes the employee's property and it would appear that any subsequent tax on possessed property is no longer an indirect tax, but a direct tax on property.
+Such a direct tax must be collected by the rule of apportionment; otherwise, it ceases to be an indirect tax and operates as a direct tax on property.

 Withholding